 Approach: Integrative, Person-Centred and Humanistic Counselling-Psychotherapy, Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Mindfulness-based Stress Reduction (MBSR)

-Alisha is a qualified and licensed counsellor/psychotherapist with the Irish Association for Counselling and Psychotherapy (IACP), an accredited member of the Psychological Society of Ireland (PSI) in addition to being a Licensed Mental Health Counsellor (LMHC) in the United States.
+Alisha is a qualified and licensed counsellor/psychotherapist with the Irish Association for Counselling and Psychotherapy (IACP), an accredited member of the Psychological Society of Ireland (PSI), in addition to, being a Licensed Mental Health Counsellor (LMHC) in the United States.
 She completed her B.Sc. in Psychology at Eastern New Mexico University before going on to complete a M.Sc.(Hons) in Clinical Psychology at Capella University in the United States.
-Over the past 10 years, Alisha has worked in a variety of clinical settings working therapeutically with people of all ages from diverse demographic and cultural backgrounds including; people with developmental/intellectual disabilities in a community based setting, inpatient psychiatric facilities, outpatient clinical behavioural health programs, Project ECHO: Integrated Addictions & Psychiatry (IAP), collegiate counselling services and a private counselling/psychotherapy practice.
+Since 2010, Alisha has worked in a variety of clinical settings working therapeutically with people of all ages from diverse demographic and cultural backgrounds including; adults with developmental/intellectual disabilities in a community based setting, inpatient psychiatric facilities, adolescents and adults in an outpatient clinical behavioural health programs, Project ECHO: Integrated Addictions & Psychiatry (IAP), collegiate counselling services and a private counselling/psychotherapy practice.

 Areas of specialism: